jes-sherborne/tiny-tree/README.md

 ##### Options

-**BTree** can create trees of any degree; by default, it is of degree 15, which usually provides reasonable performance.
+**BTree** can create trees of any degree; by default, trees are of degree 15, which provides reasonable performance most of the time.
 You can change this by passing _options_ to the constructor.

 ```javascript
 const tree = new BTree({degree: 5});